Menu

 • someone with a terminal illness.

 Carers may be adults caring for other adults.
 They may be parents looking after children who have a medical condition or disability.
 There are also young carers (under 18) caring for, or involved in the care of, relatives or friends.
+Many people juggle their caring responsibilities of looking after an adult as well as looking after children, and working.
+This can leave them feeling exhausted and overstretched.

 The closeness of the relationship means that care can include emotional support for the person they support.
 Some carers do not call themselves carers.
 They just see themselves as a husband, wife, parent, relative, friend or neighbour.
 Sometimes there can be more than one carer supporting someone as part of a family or community network.
 At times, the carer may not be recognised as a carer by the person they are caring for.